Noel Buxton Trust

 Applicants submit a short letter to explain why funding is requested.
-The funding request should be accompanied by an organizational budget; details about other funding already received; and the organisation’s latest annual report and accounts.
+The funding request should be accompanied by an organizational budget; details about other funding already received; and the organization’s latest annual report and accounts.

 Geographical Distribution of Grant Activities in Developing Countries

 Sub-Saharan Africa: Ethiopia, Kenya, Somalia, Uganda, South Sudan, Sudan

 The Trust provides a list of recent grants.

 The Trust provides its postal address.